cssmillie/StrainFinder/README.md

 4 = nucleotides (A,C,G,T)
 ```

 This array is your alignment.
 Each entry (i,j,k) represents how often you observe nucleotide k at position j in sample i of your alignment.
-For details on how to make this file, see the "Preprocessing" section at the end of this tutorial.
+For details on how to make this file, see the "Preprocessing" section at the beginning of this tutorial.

 • EM file (--em)